-Needed Materials for Flowers in Resin
+Materials Required for Preserving Flowers in Resin

 If you have decided to use used dried flowers for your project and want to know how to preserve the flowers in resin, then these are the materials you will need to complete your project.

-Best Resin for preserving flowers
+Best Resin for Preserving Flowers

 There are many different brands of resin on the market, which one you choose is important to the success of your project.
 Many artists use the following:

 For smaller molds with optimal hardness and almost no air bubbles: